andiling/Wireless-DS18B20-ESP8266/README.md

 This one requires a pin for reading the bus state and another one as output to drive the bus low : I named it the "Dual Pin OneWire"

-Recommendation : If you build a large 1 Wire bus inside your house, keep in my that some high voltage may appear on this one by induction.
-You need to have a good knoledge about electricity and associated risks!!!
+**Recommendation : If you build a large 1 Wire bus inside your house, keep in mind that some high voltage may appear on this one by induction.
+You need to have a good knowledge about electricity and associated risks!!!**

 ##The WirelessDS18B20 project